kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 - What are the advantages and disadvantages of in-process DBMSs?
 - What are their common usage scenarios?
-- Does "in-process" mean the DBMS is ephemeral?
-(Short answer: no--but many offer an "in-memory" mode where databases are ephemeral)
+- Does "in-process" mean the databases are ephemeral?
+(Short answer: No--but many offer an "in-memory" mode where databases are ephemeral)
 - Does "in-process" mean it can only handle small data?
 (No!)
 - What do I do if my application requires a DBMS server?